ms-usmani/B198-C5-End-to-End-Data-Science-Project/README.md

 Sales and revenue trends.
 Customer demographics.
 Product performance.

-# Example Code:
+Example Code:
 sns.barplot(data=marketing_data, x="Region", y="Sales")
 plt.title("Sales by Region")
 plt.show()

 5. Statistical Analysis

 The notebook provides sections for hypothesis testing and predictive modeling.
-6. Running the Notebook
+7. Running the Notebook
 Execute cells sequentially to reproduce the analysis.
-Review outputs for errors or required modifications.
+Review outputs for errors or required modifications

-Outputs and Insights
+# Outputs and Insights
 Visualizations: Automatically generated charts and graphs.
 Insights: Key findings about marketing trends and strategies.
 Customizability: Code sections can be adapted for different datasets or business goals.